Mastering Schedule of Values: The Ultimate Guide for Construction

 General contractors should create SOVs that align with the Construction Specifications Institute (CSI) MasterFormat®, the North American standard for classifying and organizing construction project information.
 Categories in your Schedule of Values might include sections for general requirements, existing conditions, concrete, masonry, and all other trades working on the project.

-If you’re a subcontractor, we recommend submitting a Schedule of Values that mirrors your project budgets and expected timelines.
+If you’re a subcontractor, we recommend submitting a Schedule of Values that mirrors your contract price and expected timelines.
 By doing this, you’ll be able to invoice progressively as each step is completed, helping you maintain a more consistent cash flow.

 One last note here: A lot of the details needed for an SOV will probably already be broken down in a job’s estimate.
 Preparing one is often as simple as copying those details and numbers over to a Schedule of Values template and maintaining it with updated work and pricing details.

 One of the most important roles a Schedule of Values plays in construction is being able to provide a transparent means for project oversight and management of progress payment applications.
-A detailed SOV makes it easier for managers, designers, and owners to track project completion percentages and keep up with payments throughout a project’s life.
+A detailed SOV makes it easier for key stakeholders to track project completion percentages and keep up with payments throughout a project’s lifecycle.
+With everyone using the same SOVs, the payment process clearer.

-Let’s get one thing clear: By itself, a Schedule of Values isn’t so much a cash flow management solution as a means for controlling payments.
-If you’re a new subcontractor, you might initially be hesitant to provide that info to a project owner, but an accurate, up-to-date SOV that’s aligned with construction budgets and Work In Progress (WIP) reports does help to manage cash flow in a sense.
+Let’s get one thing clear: By itself, a Schedule of Values isn’t so much a cash flow management tool as it is a means for controlling payments.
+If you’re a new subcontractor, you might initially be hesitant to provide that info to a project owner, but an accurate, up-to-date SOV that’s aligned with construction budget and Work In Progress (WIP) reports does help manage cash flow in a sense.

 Simply speaking, a Schedule of Values creates an agreement among all parties.
-It provides transparency between contractors and owners when it comes to substantiating work completion and payment requests, ultimately helping trades in getting paid per the contract.
+It provides transparency between contractors and owners when it comes to substantiating work completion and payment requests, ultimately helping trades get paid per the contract documents.
 Plus, an accurate SOV can also keep your payment applications from being flagged for overbilling issues by GCs or owners.

 Alone, a Schedule of Values isn’t going to help you generate cash flow.
-Paired with a clear contract and payment terms though, an SOV puts you in a better position to get work approved and paid for.
+Paired with a clear contract and payment terms though, an SOV puts you in a better position to get work approved and paid for in a timely manner.
 Lastly, if you do run into any disputes, your SOV can help protect you legally.

 While every Schedule of Values differs when it comes to the level of detail you’ll need, a properly prepared SOV should be regularly updated to include: